jamis/jamis.github.io/_posts/2014-06-23-second-great-secret.md

 "Ah, yes," Basil nodded. "'She who must not be named.'"

 Fabian rolled his eyes.
 "Very good, sir.
 That never gets old."
 He shook his head.
-"Anyway, I was trying to find some way to get her attention, so I, um...I kind of borrowed Fergus' thesaurus and wrote a love note to her."
+"Anyway, I was trying to find some way to get her attention.
+I spent a lot of time with her, even went dancing"---Fabian blushed furiously at the memory---"but I wanted to do something really memorable, so I, um...I kind of borrowed Fergus' thesaurus and wrote a love note to her."

 "And he got upset about *that*?"